NativeScript/docs-v7/docs/ui/professional-ui-components/ng-Calendar/populating-with-data.md

 page_title: RadCalendar Populating with data | Progress NativeScript UI Documentation
 description: An data populating guide page for RadCalendar with Angular
 slug: calendar-populating-with-data-angular
-tags: radcalendar, data, populating, calendar, calendarevent
+tags: radcalendar, data, populating, calendar, calendarevent, nativescript, professional, ui
 position: 6
 publish: true
 ---

-# RadCalendar: Populating with data
+# RadCalendar - Populating with data
 {% typedoc_link classes:RadCalendar %} allows you to define a list of events for a particular date.
 This is done by using the {% typedoc_link classes:RadCalendar,member:eventSource %} property.
 This article describes the steps you need to take in order to feed {% typedoc_link classes:RadCalendar %} with your custom events using an events source.

-## The `CalendarEvent` class
+## The `CalendarEvent` Class
 Feeding events into {% typedoc_link classes:RadCalendar %} is done via instances of the {% typedoc_link CalendarEvent %} class.
 The {% typedoc_link CalendarEvent %} class is model describing a single event.
 It exposes properties allowing you to specify things like:

 - start time of the event